StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 - Improvements by Max Lapan.
 - Introduction of StatsModelCoparisons.jl for PSIS and WAIC.
-- Removed dependencied on DynamicHMC (will be covered in StatisticalRethinkingDHMC)
+- Removed dependencied on DynamicHMC (will be covered in StatisticalRethinkingDHMC).
-- Added trankplot.jl
+- Added trankplot.jl.
-- Further separation of methods needed to convert output of mcmc package to SR inputs
+- Further separation of methods needed to convert output of mcmc package to SR inputs.
 - Add compare() and plot_models() abstractions.
 - Manifest.toml updates.

 ### Version 3.2.0

-- Option to retieve sampling results as a NamedTuple
+- Option to retieve sampling results as a NamedTuple.
-- Added new method to plotbounds() to handle NamedTuples
+- Added new method to plotbounds() to handle NamedTuples.
-- Added plotlines()
+- Added plotlines().

 ### Versions v3.1.1 - 3.1.8

-- Updates from CompatHelper
+- Updates from CompatHelper.
-- Switch to Github actions (CI, Documenter)
+- Switch to Github actions (CI, Documenter).
-- Updates from Rik Huijzer (link function)
+- Updates from Rik Huijzer (link function).
-- Redo quap() based on StanOptimize
+- Redo quap() based on StanOptimize.
-- Start Updating notebooks in ch 2-8 using new quap()
+- Start Updating notebooks in ch 2-8 using new quap().
-- Redoing and updating the models in the models subdirectory
+- Redoing and updating the models in the models subdirectory.

 ### Version 3.1.0